Younnes19/opensource.guide/_articles/how-to-contribute.md

 ### Communicating effectively

-Whether you're a one-time contributor or trying to join a community, working with others is one of the most important skills you'll develop in open source.
+Whether you're a one-time contributor, or trying to join a community, working with others is one of the most important skills you'll develop in open source.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/shubheksha?s=180" class="pquote-avatar" alt="avatar">